Prince Arthur of Connaught: Early life

-Prince Arthur was born on 13 January 1883 at Windsor Castle.
+Arthur was born on 13 January 1883 at Windsor Castle.
 His father was Prince Arthur, Duke of Connaught and Strathearn, third son of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha.
 His mother was the former Princess Louise Margaret of Prussia.

-Arthur was baptised in the Private Chapel of Windsor Castle on 16 February 1883, and his godparents were Queen Victoria (his paternal grandmother), the German Empress (his great-grandaunt, for whom his paternal aunt Princess Beatrice stood proxy), Prince Friedrich Leopold of Prussia (his maternal uncle, who was represented by the German Ambassador Count Münster), Princess Henry of the Netherlands (his maternal aunt, who was represented by Countess Münster), the Duke of Cambridge (his first cousin twice removed), and the Duke of Edinburgh (his paternal uncle, whose brother the Prince of Wales represented him).
+Arthur was baptised in the Private Chapel of Windsor Castle on 16 February 1883, and his godparents were Queen Victoria (his paternal grandmother), the German Empress (his maternal great-grandaunt, for whom his paternal aunt Princess Beatrice stood proxy), Prince Friedrich Leopold of Prussia (his maternal uncle, who was represented by the German Ambassador Count Münster), Princess Henry of the Netherlands (his maternal aunt, who was represented by Countess Münster), the Duke of Cambridge (his first cousin twice removed), and the Duke of Edinburgh (his paternal uncle, whose brother was the Prince of Wales represented him).

-Arthur was the first British royal prince to be educated at Eton College.
-He was known to his family as "young Arthur" to distinguish him from his father.

 Military career

-Prince Arthur was educated at Eton College, but left there early to enter the Royal Military College, Sandhurst at the age of sixteen years and two months.
-From there he was commissioned into the 7th (Queen's Own) Hussars as a second lieutenant in May 1901.
+Arthur was educated at Eton College, but left there early to enter the Royal Military College, Sandhurst at the age of sixteen years and two months.
+From there he was commissioned two years later into the 7th (Queen's Own) Hussars as a second lieutenant in May 1901.
 He saw his first active posting the following year.
 After the end of the Second Boer War in June 1902, most of the British troops left South Africa, but the 7th Hussars were posted there to keep the peace.
-Prince Arthur and 230 men of his regiment left Southampton in the SS Ortona in October 1902, and arrived at Cape Town later the same month.
+Arthur and 230 men of his regiment left Southampton in the SS Ortona in October 1902, and arrived at Cape Town later the same month.
 He spent several months stationed at Krugersdorp.
 In 1905, he became an aide-de-camp to his uncle, King Edward VII.
 In 1907, he was promoted to the rank of captain in the 2nd Dragoons (Royal Scots Greys).
 He became the honorary Colonel-in-Chief of this regiment in 1920.

-During the First World War, Prince Arthur served as aide-de-camp to Generals Sir John French and Sir Douglas Haig, the successive commanders of the British Expeditionary Force in France and Belgium.
+During the First World War, Arthur served as aide-de-camp to Generals Sir John French and Sir Douglas Haig, the successive commanders of the British Expeditionary Force in France and Belgium.
 He was promoted to lieutenant colonel in 1919.
-In October 1920, Prince Arthur was promoted to the honorary rank of major general.
+In October 1920, Arthur was promoted to the honorary rank of major general.
 He became a colonel in the reserves in 1922.

-Since the king's children were too young to undertake public duties until after the First World War, Prince Arthur carried out a variety of ceremonial duties at home and overseas.
+Since the king's children were too young to undertake public duties until after the First World War, Arthur carried out a variety of ceremonial duties at home and overseas.
 This included opening the Scottish National Exhibition, which was held in Saughton Park, Edinburgh.
 One of the attractions was the Senegal Village with its French-speaking Senegalese residents, on show demonstrating their way of life, art and craft while living in beehive huts.